Mangcoding

 Imagine this :

 A new feature just went live.
-Then a user reports: “Why can’t I check out?”
-You try it locally — it works.
-You check the user’s browser console — nothing.
+Then, a user reports: “Why can’t I check out?”

-Without logs, all you can do is guess — like a psychic trying to read errors from the sky. 😅
+Without logs, all you can do is guess.
+It feels like being a psychic trying to read errors from the sky. 😅

 Link Mangcoding